BasedLinux/bsd/doc/manual/source/development/cli-guideline.md

 ## Follow best practices

-Needless to say we Nix must be a good citizen and follow best practices in command line.
+Needless to say we Bsd must be a good citizen and follow best practices in command line.

 In short: **STDOUT is for output, STDERR is for (human) messaging.**